“Our inspirational dream is that every individual, community and service provider has the knowledge and capacity to do death well.”

 Includes lunch by Hatrick Catering.
 Freshly roasted plunger coffee by Toby’s Estate Coffee.
 A selection of books will be offered for sale by The Constant Reader bookshop, eftpos facilities available.

-Mary Bryant BSW, MMgt Grad Dip Adult Ed has worked as a social worker, lecturing and counselling for thirty years.
-Mary is currently the Manager of Pastoral Care at the Mater Hospital North Sydney .
+Mary Bryant has worked as a social worker, lecturer and counsellor for thirty years.
+Mary is currently the Manager of Pastoral Care at a leading Sydney Hospital.
 In her work she supports people who have been diagnosed with cancer, who are experiencing significant health challenges and who are dying.
-Mary also shares psycho-spiritual reflections on her website http://www.lovelistens.com/ and has a private practice at St Leonard's where she offers counselling, specialising in loss and grief.
 Mary is passionate about normalising reactions to grief which are too often misdiagnosed as anxiety disorders.
-She has worked extensively with adolescents who have experienced grief and has noticed how often they are misunderstood and misdiagnosed.
 She believes the human spirit is capable of extraordinary things when it is supported to be its truest self.

 Jenny is the driving force behind Tender Funerals and she brings decades of service in the community development field to her multi-faceted role as Director, General Manager and family liaison contact.
 She has had extensive training and experience in all aspects of death advocacy, body care, ceremonial and funeral advice.
 She is a Member of Natural Death Care and Coordinator of Port Kembla Community Centre.